Free no-obligation site survey · Nationwide coverage Contact Us

 • Cut back climbing plants and shrubs growing against rendered walls

-• Check that ground levels and paving have not built up against the rendered base of the wall
+• Check that ground levels and paving have not built up against the base of the wall

 Common questions